junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 However, {{ROCT23}} also show that each wraparound test has a non-zero false positive probability (the probability of misclassifying a valid gradient as invalid).
+We refer to this probability as the "zero-knowledge error", or in short, "ZK error".
 This creates a problem for privacy, as the Aggregators learn information about a valid gradient they were not meant to learn: whether its dot product with a known vector is in a particular range.
 [CP: We need a more intuitive explanation of the information that's leaked.]
 The parameters of PINE